NextronSystems/thor-manual/debugging/debug.rst

 specific element with the ``--debug`` parameter set.

-To run a scan only with certain modules only use the ``--module`` (short hand ``-a``) command line switch (see :ref:`scanning/modules:scan module names` for a full list of module names):
+To run a scan only with certain modules only use the ``--module`` (short hand ``-a``) command line switch (see :ref:`scanning/modules:modules` for a full list of module names):

 .. code-block:: doscon